Case Study

 Adventure Loop's brand tone is sustainable, adventurous, accessible, and trustworthy.
 The brand reflects values of environmental sustainability, spreading awareness of secondhand shopping's positive impact, making outdoor recreation accessible, maintaining natural environments for future generations, and pursuing adventure in the outdoors.
 The visual identity draws directly from natural environments.

-The primary palette consists of sage green, slate blue, dark teal, and light sand — muted earth tones evoking natural environments, trust, and calm.
+The primary palette consists of sage green, slate blue, dark teal, and light sand, which are muted earth tones evoking natural environments, trust, and calm.
 These are used in the logo and main site elements including the navigation header, menus, and background cards.
 The secondary palette uses chartreuse and cobalt blue as accent colors to reflect the energy of action sports, applied to icons, CTA buttons, and text highlights.

 Headings use Prompt, a geometric sans-serif typeface with condensed, rounded letters.
-Body text uses Open Sans, a humanist sans-serif known for high legibility and neutral appearance.
-Together they create a modern, accessible pairing.
-The type scale follows a 1.200 Minor Third ratio, with a minimum body text size of 18px to support readability and WCAG 2.1 AA compliance.
+Body text uses Open Sans, a sans-serif known for high legibility and a neutral, modern appearance.
+Together they contribute to the clean, modern aesthetic and accessibility of the site.
+The minimum body text size of 18px also supports readability and WCAG 2.1 AA compliance.

 A moderated remote usability study was conducted with 6 participants (2 women, 4 men, aged 25–35) via Zoom.
 All participants had experience with ecommerce, outdoor recreation, and buying secondhand gear.
 Six tasks focused on site navigation were administered using a think-aloud protocol, followed by moderator debrief questions.